AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Gobo\>
- Selects the Gobo attribute group so the wheels control gobo select, rotation etc
+ Selects the Gobo attribute group so the wheels control gobo select, rotation etc. Also used for creating masks.
+See [Changing Attributes using the Wheels](../controlling-fixtures/changing-fixture-attributes.md/#changing-attributes-using-the-wheels).

  ---
 ## \<Group\>